 Departments that have no problem hiring adjuncts to teach courses semester after semester many times hesitate, they say, even to consider these instructors when full-time, tenure track positions open up.
-Younger candidates, with new Ph.D.’s and less teaching experience, seem to beat them out, many report, even for positions that are teaching oriented (Langan and Morton, 2009: 402).
+Younger candidates, with new Ph.D.’s and less teaching experience, seem to beat them out, many report, even for jobs that are teaching-oriented (Langan and Morton, 2009: 402).

 Note: An earlier version of this article can be found here: https://cascacultureblog.wordpress.com/2018/04/30/the-neoliberal-u-and-me/

 Buchbinder & Newson 1999.
 The University Means Business: Universities, Corporations, and Academic Work.
 Garamond Press.

 Janice Newson and Howard Buchbinder, Garamond Press, 1988.

 Cairns, James 2017.
 The Myth of the Age of Entitlement: Millennials, Austerity, and Hope.
 University of Toronto Press.

 Donoghue, Frank 2008.
 The Last Professors: The Corporate University and the Fate of the Humanities.
 New York.
 Fordham University Press.

 Field, C. C., Jones, G. A., Karram Stephenson, G., & Khoyetsyan, A. (2014).
 The “Other” University Teachers: Non-Full-Time Instructors at Ontario Universities.
 Toronto: Higher Education Quality Council of Ontario. http://www.heqco.ca/SiteCollectionDocuments/Non-full-time%20instructors%20ENG.pdf

 Flaherty, Colleen Book argues adjunct conditions must be viewed as civil rights issue. https://www.insidehighered.com/news/2014/01/29/book-argues-adjunct-conditions-must-be-viewed-civil-rights-issue